 - Payout type: Best Buy payouts are delivered via e-gift cards, which are good for Best Buy products.
 You do not have to purchase a phone or wireless plan via Best Buy to use your gift card.

 - How it compares: Major carriers also pay in store credit, while the private market and dedicated trade-in companies offer cash payment options.
 Some carriers only allow you to apply your payout toward your bill.

 - Payout speed: Once Best Buy inspects your phone, you will receive your gift card in 7 to 9 days.

 - How it compares: Best Buy offers faster payouts than major carriers, which can take anywhere from 2 weeks to 3 billing cycles to credit your account.
 Dedicated trade-in companies typically pay even faster, usually within just a few days.

-- Payout value: Your phone model and condition will determine its value, but let’s compare how Best Buy stacks up to major carriers and trade-in companies found on Flipsy.com for four popular smartphones (as of 11/27/2016).
+- Payout value: Your phone model and condition will determine its value, but let’s compare how Best Buy stacks up to major carriers and trade-in companies found on Flipsy.com for some popular smartphones.

-As the table depicts, Best Buy tends to pay more than the major carriers which makes it a good deal, though not the best deal.
+As the table depicts, Best Buy pays more for some devices than some carriers, so it can be a good deal – but it’s not the best deal.
 Dedicated trade-in companies will pay even more, and they’ll pay in cash, so you can spend your money however you’d like.